M66B/FairEmail/FAQ.md

 Directly after the first step new messages will be notified.
 However, only until after the second step the message text will be available.
-FairEmail updates exiting notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.
+FairEmail updates existing notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.

 Since there is no guarantee that a message text will always be fetched directly after a message header, it is not possible to guarantee that a new message notification with a preview text will always be sent to a wearable.